bazelbuild/rules_swift/doc/standalone_toolchain.md

     main-snapshot-2024-08-01 --platform xcode --platform ubuntu22.04
 ```

-## Cross-compiling to Android with a Swift SDK
+## Building for Android

-swift.org publishes "Swift SDK" artifact bundles (the bundles consumed by
-`swift sdk install`) that let the host compiler cross-compile for platforms it
-cannot target by itself.
-The `swift` extension can download the Android SDK and
+The `swift` module extension can be used to download the Swift Android
-define matching Swift and C/C++ toolchains, so plain `swift_library` and
-`swift_binary` targets build for `{aarch64,x86_64}-unknown-linux-android` under
-`--platforms`.
+SDK for writing NDK code in Swift.

-Add the `android_sdk` tag, referencing the `toolchain` tag by name (the Swift
+Add the `android_sdk` tag, referencing the `toolchain` tag by name (the
-module format is not stable across compiler versions, so the SDK is always
+Swift module format is not stable across compiler versions, so the SDK
-downloaded for exactly the toolchain's version):
+is always downloaded for exactly the toolchain's version):

 ```bzl
 swift.toolchain(